 CIfA Approved Training & CPD is our brand name for training and CPD approved by us.
-It is a quality mark as any training or CPD or other learning opportunity carrying the 'CIfA Approved Training & CPD' logo will have been assessed against a set of learning criteria.
+It is a quality mark - any training, CPD or other learning opportunity carrying this logo will have been assessed against a set of learning criteria.

 We ask the learning opportunity leader to submit written evidence to support an application to become CIfA Approved Training & CPD and this is assessed against a set of criteria.

 Any CIfA Approved Training & CPD learning opportunity may be randomly selected for reassessment at any time.

 - A guide for providers offering training and CPD courses

 - A guide for providers of excavation training and field schools

 - Guide to linking learning outcomes to National Occupational Standards (Word doc)

 If you would like further information please contact Anna at firstname.lastname@example.org.

 Our weekly Jobs Information Service & Training (JIST) bulletin is the most comprehensive source of information about work and training opportunities in archaeology and related disciplines.
 It is available to CIfA members free of charge and non-members or Institutions for a fee.
 It includes adverts placed directly by employers and all archaeological, heritage, research and training opportunities that appear in the national press and specialist journals during that week.

 Historic England has been working with CIfA and employers across the sector in the development of apprenticeships for those working in Historic Environment occupations.
 See the Historic England Apprenticeships in the Heritage Sector page, or email HeritageApprenticeships@HistoricEngland.org.uk for further information